asifkhan1805/sql_data_exploratory_and-advanced_analysis_project/README.md

-# SQL Data Exploratory and Advanced Analysis Project
+# Velocity Metrics: SQL Exploratory & Advanced Sales Analysis

 This project presents an **exploratory and advanced data analysis** of comprehensive sales data for a cycling company using **MS SQL Server**.
 The project demonstrates strong SQL skills, including complex joins, window functions, aggregations, and data-driven insights.